Tenth Acre Farm

 Depaving vs. Building Raised Beds on Pavement

-The question of whether to depave your garden site or to build raised beds on top of the impervious surface comes down to a couple of considerations: What type of surface you have, and what type of physical labor you want to get into.
+The question of whether to depave your garden site or to build raised beds on top of the impervious surface comes down to your goals and the physical labor involved.

 I love the idea of depaving a hard surface.
-Our ecosystems desperately need more rainwater to infiltrate the soil and recharge the water table rather than overwhelming local watersheds.
+Our ecosystems desperately need more rainwater to infiltrate the soil and recharge the water table right where it falls, rather than overwhelming local watersheds.
 And why allow it to run off when it could easily water your garden for free?

 Depaving is often the more ecological choice, but it isn’t a slam-dunk in all situations.

-If conditions are right, depaving is totally worth it.
-However, if building raised beds on top of pavement is still the best strategy for you, then read on!
+If building raised beds on top of pavement is still the best strategy for you, then read on!
+Let’s start with sizing your raised beds appropriately for growing on top of pavement.

 What is the height of raised beds on pavement?